JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 is sometimes referred to as introducing a *function barrier*.

-As a general rule, when writing multidimensional code you should separate out any type-unstable part from the main iteration.
-If your inner loop is small, julia's ability to inline code can actually get you in trouble: if the callee gets inlined, the intended function barrier disappears, and you get dreadful performance.
+As a general rule, when writing multidimensional code you should ensure that the main iteration is in a separate function from type-unstable precursors.
+Even when you take appropriate precautions, there's a potential "gotcha": if your inner loop is small, julia's ability to inline code might eliminate the intended function barrier, and you get dreadful performance.
 For this reason, it's recommended that you annotate function-barrier callees with `@noinline`:

 ```jl
 @noinline function sumalongdims!(B, A)